25mm Dark Ages & Early Feudal at Roll Call 2018

 This was desperate close quarters ffighting as the two sets of Llegendary Saga-telling warriors swung and hacked at each other, cleaving shields and skulls with telling blows which no mortal man could ever hope to resist.

-The battle was fierce, and many clutched their lucky charms made of fragments of Frigg's seafaring tongue-piercings!
+The story of the battle was developing as if it were being told in a tapestry woven from the threads of Olaf the Goat-Impregnator's rune-carved Longship!
 Bravely the Norsemen and Northmen went toe to toe in relentless combat with neither side wishing to give an inch of blood-soaked ground in the battle ffor supremacy in the centre of the ffield of war.

 Well, that was the theory at least.
 In reality the Anglo-Irish Galloghlaich rolled a bucket of 6's and the Vikings pulled out all of their apparently extensive collection of rubbishy low numbers in a ffirst round of in theory equal combats and came off wildly worse.
 Yellow 2-hit markers in particular were a cause of great pain as the 4-hits supposed resilience of the Viking heavy Swordsmen evaporated in a moment of madness and despair - this now looked like a hole waiting to happen..